Original Publication Date: 01/04/2013

 If the remote BIG-IP devices are marked green by the BIG-IP GTM systems, but the BIG-IP GTM systems fail to automatically discover the virtual server and link objects, you can use the iqdump utility to verify that the BIG-IP system is properly broadcasting the virtual server and link objects.

 For example, when you create a new virtual server configuration on the BIG-IP system, the mcpd process notifies big3d of the new configuration, and the big3d agent then broadcasts the virtual server information along with the complete list of virtual servers to all gtmd processes in the same sync group in a <getconfig> element block.
 You can verify that the big3d process is broadcasting the virtual server information by running the iqdump command from the BIG-IP GTM system.
-For example:

 The command output appears similar to the following example: